top of page

 Parrot Rangers in La Moskitia, Honduras

-They need you.
-They need the world to unify with them in Unconditional Solidarity.
-Please join us for an Unconditional Solidary Campaign, either in-person, online, or both.
+They need you and they need the world to unify with them in Unconditional Solidarity.
+Please join us for an Unconditional Solidarity Campaign, either in person, online, or both.

 Pair of scarlet macaws at their nest site in La Moskitia, Honduras